-Ankle fracture: A fracture is a break in the bone, Symptoms of a fracture include swelling, tenderness, bruising, numbness and tingling.
+Ankle fracture: A fracture is a break in the bone.
+Symptoms include swelling, tenderness, bruising, numbness and tingling.

-Ankle sprain: A sprain can occur when a ligament fibre is torn or stretched, The ligaments are a tissue which attaches the bones or cartilages or holds together a joint.
+Ankle sprain: A sprain can occur when a ligament fibre is torn or stretched.
+The ligaments are tissues which attach the bones or cartilages or hold together a joint.

 Acute tendon tears: Result from a sudden trauma or force, tendinitis is the inflammation of a tendon.